jeremyfromearth/jeremyfromearth.com/_posts/2018-09-02-fullstack-dev-with-gae-vue-flask.md

 ## Building for Dev and Prod
 At this point we have two servers running, one for serving the Flask based API and one for serving the Vue front-end.
 During development, you'll most likely be concerned with the front end server.

-Before deploying the app, we need to compile and optimize our front end code and copy it over to the static/gen and templates/gen folders of the Flask app.
-I snuck in two other scripts in the above snippet, dev and prod.
+Before deploying the app, we need to compile and optimize our front end code and copy it over to the `static/gen` and `templates/gen` folders of the Flask app.
+I snuck in two other scripts in the above snippet, `dev` and `prod`.
 These scripts tell the Vue-CLI to build the project for development and production environments.
 All that is left is to tell Vue-CLI where to put the compiled files.
-We can do that in the vue.config.js file.
+We can do that in the `vue.config.js` file.

 Note: this is the same file mentioned above, but now it returns different config options based on the arguments provided.